MISK-DSI-2020-01/Capstone_Project/README.md

 Minimum:
 - Does the GitHub repo exist?
 - Is the `readme.md` informative?
-- Is there at least one R and one Python example file?
+- Is there at least one R and one Python example file viewabel in HTML?
 - Is the source of the data set clear?
 - Is there a clear research question that this data set will be used to address?
 - Has an analysis been conducted that answers the proposed research question?